sebastian-gregoricchio/snakeATAC/README.md

 ### 01_fastQC_raw
 This folder contains a the fastq quality control (fastQC) reports for each fastq file and a summary report of multiQC.

+<br></br>

 ### 02_BAM
 When the reads are aligned onto the reference genome by bwa, the resulting SAM files are filtered for mapping quality (MAPQ) and the mithocondrial (suffix: woMT) reads are removed before sorting.
 Flagstat metrics is generated for each file and stored in the homonym folder.

+<br></br>

 ### 03_BAM_dedup / 03_BAM_mdup
 PICARD is used to remove (suffix: dedup) or mark (suffix: mdup) duplicates in the BAM files.
 The resulting BAMs are stored in the subfolder "unshifted_bams", while the PICARD metrics is stored in the "metrics" folder.
 A fastq quality control (fastQC) and relative multiQC report is performed on the unshifted bams.<br>
 Then, the Tn5 nick reparation bias is corrected by shifting of the reads using [deeptools alignmentSieve](https://deeptools.readthedocs.io/en/develop/content/tools/alignmentSieve.html) (suffix: shifted).
+Notice that, after shifting, the read sequence information is lost in the shifted BAMs. <br>
 Flagstat metrics is generated for each unshifted and shifted bam file and stored in the "falgstat" folder.

 Furthermore, in the "fragmentSizeDistribution_plots" folder the distribution of the fragment sizes for each sample (shifted BAMs) and a file collecting all the plots in a single file.
 Here after an example of a good (left) and a bad (right) fragment size distribution.